bitpressio/docker-for-php-developers-errata/errata.md

     && touch /tmp/foo
 ```

-Although the code only serves an example, it affect the final Dockerfile in the chapter.
+Although the code only serves an example, it doesn't affect the final Dockerfile in the chapter.

 ### :warning: Listing: 3.10: Connect to the MariaDB Database from the Host Machine